|

 bikes and keep them on-the-road.
 As of the

-writing of this, I have over ten years of work and
+writing of this, I have over ten years of work

 experience rebuilding and keeping my daily riders